Rqver/Dogs-CFG/README.md

 - QB-Core, QBX-Core and ESX support for using items to spawn/remove a dog (Available in an unlocked file)
 - Ability to use ace permissions, radio channels, authorized jobs/ranks or custom checks to allow access to dogs
 - Advanced tracking system with the optional ability to prompt the tracking target to accept/reject the track
+- Ability to search for drops on the ground in a configurable radius using qb-core
+- Ability to search players/vehicles using ox-inventory, qb-inventory and ESX
 - Support for notifications with ox_lib, chat, qb, okok, bulletin or custom notifications
 - Extremely optimized client peformance - 0.00ms idle, 0.05 in max usage (Adjusting lead length and moving)
 - Extremely optimized server performance - 0.00ms 24/7